Primary Navigation Mobile

 Truvelo Combi speed camera

 Ahead of the camera, there’s a series of piezo sensors embedded in the road surface.
-They measure the vehicle’s speed as it drives over the road and, if it’s travelling faster than it should be, a signal is sent to the camera unit to snap the picture.
+They measure the vehicle’s speed as it drives along the road and, if it’s travelling faster than it should be, a signal is sent to the camera unit to snap the picture.

 They’re a similar size and shape to the Gatso camera and they’re also paired with white lines on the road which are used as a secondary check for the car’s speed.
 Some units also have an external flash unit mounted on a separate pole next to the camera.